 On the way I saw these small trees.
 Wondering what they are.

-It was further then we had thought so I went back at fast as I could alone to get the car and pick Ute and William up.
+It was further then we had thought so I went back alone as fast as I could to get the car and pick Ute and William up.

 And since we were already in the car we stopped at Aldi for groceries, were I had a real scare because when I wanted to pay I couldn't find my billfold for a short time.
 Since Renate had just told me that hers was stolen in a grocery shop I was in a bit of a panic.
 But it was my fault and I had just been silly.

 Back at Ute's the weather had improved and William wanted to be outside.
-We saw him a while from the window (he had called here "huhu") and then joined him too.
+We watched him a while from the window (here he had just called "huhu") and then joined him too.

 Oh yes, when we bought the birthday card in the morning, he also found a German dinosaur magazine.
 And guess what ... it had a little figure attached.
 A pentaceratops.
 I had to translate the comic strip speaking bubbles.

 At 7 pm we were at the apartment because Maren picked us up.
 The "Jenaer" had arrived at the Schloß hotel and we were meeting them for dinner.

 When we walked from the car to the Schloß William said that it had not been a very exciting day today.
 I laugh and told him that he was spoiled.
 He told me he would like to be spoiled some more.
 But he really did have fun and was good as gold.